 SJTs are aptitude tests that claim to test candidates’ suitability for a variety of professional fields, such as medicine, education, social work, and so on.

-2. What are the cons of SJTs?
+2. What are the pros and cons of SJTs?

 4. Is it true that you cannot prepare for an SJT?